Hanging potted plant with green variegated leaves indoors, next to a window and floral wallpaper.

 Anna Vargas, LCMHC

-My Journey To Becoming A Therapist
+My Story To Becoming A Therapist

 My journey to becoming a therapist has been all but smooth and linear.
-A creative at heart, I began my journey as an aspiring actor, captivated by the art of understanding and embodying characters and telling stories that bring people closer and help them feel a little bit less alone in an overwhelming world.
+A creative at heart, I began as an aspiring actor, captivated by the art of understanding and embodying characters and telling stories that bring people closer and help them feel a little bit less alone in an overwhelming world.

 I received my BFA in Acting from UNC Greensboro where I honed my craft.
 The art of storytelling brought incredible meaning, purpose and healing to my life during a time when that was much needed.
 After some years in the business, I also learned that the business of acting and the craft of acting are two very different things and decided it was time to pivot.
 I received my Master’s Degree in Clinical Rehabilitation and Mental Health Counseling from UNC Chapel Hill in 2021 and subsequently began working as a private practice therapist.